 - Have a little food treat.
-When you’re so focused on nourishing your body to fuel your performance, it can be easy to start to blow things out of proportion and feel like giving in to one thing will affect your progress.
-In reality, a piece of cake or even a brunch with friends isn’t going to damage your dancing as long as it’s only once in a while.
+When you’re so focused on nourishing your body to fuel your performance, it can be easy to start to feel like some foods are off-limits.
+In reality, a piece of cake or a brunch with friends isn’t going to damage your dancing.
 So choose something you really want and enjoy it without feeling guilty!

 - Start going to bed earlier and getting up earlier.
 Getting more sleep will make you feel so much better overall, and getting up earlier will make your mornings less stressful.

 - Download the calm app and start meditating just 10 minutes a day.

 - Set aside a space that’s just for you: a room or just a chair or a corner, and fill it with cushions, blankets and candles.
 Go there whenever you need a bit of me-time!
 (I have a tent!)

 - Choose some healthy habits that you want to make part of your every day life.
 Set little rewards for doing them consistently, like giving yourself a manicure or buying a magazine.

 - Buy a really nice notebook and pen and start keeping a journal.
 Write about everything that’s on your mind each night.
 You will feel better once your thoughts are down on paper, and it will help you to identify what’s really going on and think of more objective solutions.

 - Get in touch with the friends you never see and set actual dates to meet up and see them, instead of perpetually saying “we should hang out” and feeling guilty when you don’t have time!